 Sales email reviews are a common practice among result-driven sales teams.
 However, without a systematic approach, it can be difficult to bring consistency to your customer interactions.

-The quickest way to get going with conversation reviews is to use Klaus’s Chrome extension that allows you to review sales emails in any online tool.
+The quickest way to get going with conversation reviews is to use Klaus’s Chrome extension which allows you to review sales emails in any tool for sales teams.
 Klaus helps you set up your sales quality scorecard, delivers feedback to your sales reps via email and Slack, and does Internal Quality Score reporting for you.
 You’ll love it!